 - The second reason was to spread Christianity.
-At this point in Spanish history most of the people claimed to be Catholic and were zealous.
+At this point in Spanish history, most of the people claimed to be Catholic and were zealous.
 They believed it was their duty to bring Christianity to pagans.
 Unfortunately, they did so in such a cruel way that it did not echo the message of Christ.
-If the pagans did not give they were brutally destroyed.
+If the pagans did not give in they were brutally destroyed.
 While it was not Spain’s intent to oppress the pagans the conquistadors acted in ways that they believed were best.
-The lack of accountability meant that the many people were driven from their homes and lost their culture, religion and families.
+The lack of accountability meant that many people were driven from their homes and lost their culture, religion, and families.

 - Thirdly was economic reasons.
 The Spanish Main became a place of trade and made Spain an economic powerhouse.

 Each of these reasons would result in the building of a Spanish Empire.

 When the Spanish arrived in the Americas they were vastly outnumbered by the natives.
 The Spanish military never rose past 2% of the native population during this time, yet they were able to conquer the largest empires of that time.
 They accomplished these great feats by any means.

 Firstly, the technology the conquistadors used was superior to the technology of the natives.
 They fought most nude troops with weapons made of wood and lesser metals.
 Their armor was made of steel and iron which made it difficult for the natives to pierce.

 Their swords were often considered the greatest of European craftsmanship and could run a man through quite easily.
 Gunpowder was introduced to Europe in the 14th century had created a greater reliance on well-trained heavy infantry.